 - Subpoena, summons, complaint, notice of a lawsuit, or small claims court notice

 How do I report a Workers' Compensation Claim?

-The preferred method for Workers’ Compensation claim submission is through the MyMagMutual portal.
+You can submit a Workers’ Compensation claim through the MyMagMutual portal.
 To access the portal, log in to your website account and visit My Account.
-Here you will see a link to enter MyMagMutual in the left Portals menu.
+Here you will see a link to enter MyMagMutual in the Portals menu on the left side of the page.
 Information for claims reported this way will automatically be added to the appropriate state form and submitted.

 For questions, call 800-586-6891.

 What happens after I submit my incident or claim?